GiK/HyperlinkingTextView/README.md

 ## What This Is

-A demonstration of how to implement hyperlinks in a UITextView using methods found in the UITextInput protocol.
+A simple implementation of hyperlinks in a UITextView using methods found in the UITextInput protocol.
 A UITextView subclass provides a callback whenever a touch is detected within its bounds.

 ## What This Isn't

 A library.
-Read the code, pick out the parts that are relevant to you, rock on.
+Grok the code, pick out the parts that are relevant to you, rock on.

 ## The Juicy Bits